LinaMaria21/cloud-notes-app/README.md

 Cloud-based app

-Students keep all their notes in one place because it makes easier to stay organized and manage school work without losing important information.
+Students can keep all their notes in one place because it makes easier to stay organized and manage school work without losing important information.

 Features
 All Notes in one Place